Nitant-Suhagiya/Research-on-Operating-Systems-/README.md

 # Research-on-Operating-Systems-
-I've done my research on evaluation of operatinf systems.
+I've done my research on evaluation of operating systems.